nkourkou/morphogenetic-raman-inference/README.md

 ### Melanoma

-Point to the `cells-raman-spectra` directory containing `dataset_i`.
 The loader searches recursively for CSV files below `dataset_i`; each file's immediate parent directory supplies its label.
 CSVs must contain numeric spectra without a header, one spectrum per row and 2,090 values per spectrum.

 The loader constructs an axis from 100 to 4,278 cm⁻¹ and rounds its column labels to integer wavenumbers.
 Labels `A` and `G` form the melanoma group, `HPM` and `HF` the normal-skin group, and `ZAM` the disease-related group.
 Serum, `DMEM`, and labels ending in `-S` are excluded.
 Seven inference bands cover 400–2,000 cm⁻¹.